Rel1cx/eslint-react/README.md

 ## Public packages

 - [`@eslint-react/eslint-plugin`](https://npm.im/@eslint-react/eslint-plugin) - The main ESLint plugin package including all rules and config presets in this repository.
-- `eslint-plugin-react-core` (will be available in 2.0) - An ESLint plugin for React core rules (Zero DOM Specific, Render Target Agnostic, Formatting Independent).
+- `eslint-plugin-react-core` (will be available in 2.0) - An ESLint plugin for React core rules (DOM Irrelevant, Render Target Agnostic, Formatting Independent).
-- `eslint-plugin-react-dom` (will be available in 2.0) - An ESLint plugin for React DOM rules (Only DOM Specific).
+- `eslint-plugin-react-dom` (will be available in 2.0) - An ESLint plugin for ReactDOM rules (DOM Specific rules for ReactDOM).
 - `eslint-plugin-react-hooks-extra` (will be available in 2.0) - An ESLint plugin for extra React Hooks rules.
 - `eslint-plugin-react-naming-convention` (will be available in 2.0) - An ESLint plugin for React naming convention rules.